michellab/BioSimSpace/demo/README.md

 Molecular visualisation requires [NGLview](https://github.com/arose/nglview), which is a bit of a pain to configure.
 It is not possible to use the regular `try_import` function from `Sire`, since `conda` will install the incorrect version.
-At present, manual installation via `pip` is required:
+At present, manual installation via `pip` is required.

 First install Jupyter:
 ```bash